 You may only sit at the visitor table with your own child.
-Visitor tables are located near the stage.
+Visitor tables are designated by the campus administrators and reinforced by the cafeteria monitors.
 In accordance with Texas Department of Agriculture guidelines, you may only bring in outside food for your child.